blair-aitken/lane_detection/README.md

 4. Save the photos into `data/chessboard_images/`

-#### Create a Road Mapping (homography)

-This step tells the software how to convert from video pixels into real-world distances (cm/meters).
+#### Homography Video

+We use calibration boards on the road to generate a homography, which tells the software how to map video pixels into real-world distances (in cm or meters).
+The boards provide a known size and shape on the road surface, so the software can “learn” how your specific camera sees the ground plane.

+The camera must be mounted in the exact position and angle you’ll use for the driving video.
+If the camera is moved, tilted, or re-mounted in any way, you must record a new homography video.

 1. Print two copies of `calibration_board_B1.png` on **B1-sized boards.**
 2. Park your car on a flat road or, ideally, the same test track you’ll use for driving.